maxpeng/cmWalk/README.md

 - **cmakeCompilerOptionsFile**

-  Specifying a file that contains the additional compiler settings which be inclued in the top-level CMakeLists.txt file.
+  Specifying a file that contains the additional compiler settings to be included in the top-level CMakeLists.txt file.

   Example: